Polly Bennett

 This experimental session invited participants to use natural and collected materials in response to The Trinity Buoy Wharf Drawing Prize exhibition.
 Tools and techniques included water pens, sponges, putty rubbers, fingers, carved sticks, beeswax, sandpaper, spray bottles, brick, charcoal, wet clay, files, feather pens, rust, and oak gall ink.

-The findings from Polly's time in Jersey culminated in a colour map of the island, featuring ten corresponding raw pigments - brick, charcoal, rust, clay, ochre, and shell - and a series of watercolour paints housed in ceramic palettes made by Laura.
+The findings from my time in Jersey culminated in a colour map of the island, featuring ten corresponding raw pigments - brick, charcoal, rust, clay, ochre, and shell - and a series of watercolour paints housed in ceramic palettes made by Laura.
 COLOURS was printed by Tim of Luddite Press using a letterpress.